maxodsbjerg/ScalableReadingOfStructuredData/rmarkdowns/20211213_reproducable_and_systematic_selesction.md

     ##    favorite_count screen_name   verified text
     ##             <int> <chr>         <lgl>    <chr>
     ##  1            968 sesamestreet  TRUE     "Life is a balancing act and we think …
-    ##  2            940 sesamestreet  TRUE     "Sesame Street's most trusted news sou…
+    ##  2            941 sesamestreet  TRUE     "Sesame Street's most trusted news sou…
-    ##  3            808 sesamestreet  TRUE     "Our favorite part of the holiday seas…
+    ##  3            825 sesamestreet  TRUE     "Our favorite part of the holiday seas…
-    ##  4            707 GeorgeTakei   TRUE     "Bravo, @SesameStreet! 💕 Such an impor…
+    ##  4            708 GeorgeTakei   TRUE     "Bravo, @SesameStreet! 💕 Such an impor…
     ##  5            581 sesamestreet  TRUE     "Today we're celebrating our friend Ro…
     ##  6            574 sesamestreet  TRUE     "Who else is catching up on emails and…
     ##  7            560 sesamestreet  TRUE     "Clicking \"Accept All Cookies\" feels…
     ##  8            522 sesamestreet  TRUE     "You deserve a little break!
 Stop scro…
     ##  9            376 sesamestreet  TRUE     "Gonger isn't the only culinary star i…
     ## 10            286 DanielDBeckw… FALSE    "Holiday Card #7, 2016\n\"Gee, Bert, d…
-    ## 11            212 sesamestreet  TRUE     "Two friends, two ideas, and one piece…
+    ## 11            213 sesamestreet  TRUE     "Two friends, two ideas, and one piece…
-    ## 12            207 sesamestreet  TRUE     "Everyone's favorite Bug Scouts are he…
+    ## 12            207 sesamestreet  TRUE     "'Tis the season to be jolly with all …
-    ## 13            206 sesamestreet  TRUE     "'Tis the season to be jolly with all …
+    ## 13            207 sesamestreet  TRUE     "Everyone's favorite Bug Scouts are he…
-    ## 14            183 sesamestreet  TRUE     "It's the most wonderful time of the y…
+    ## 14            187 sesamestreet  TRUE     "It's the most wonderful time of the y…
     ## 15            166 Bigbird96     FALSE    "\"How do I know I'm here, not in some…
     ## 16            128 sesamestreet  TRUE     "We’re more than just a children's sho…
     ## 17             98 MHermannPhoto FALSE    "A joyous night as @StreetGangMovie ce…